SamDeakin/ForestSim/README.md

 # Lua
 The lua functions for controlling the scene have been changed to being passed 3 arguments in place of a table in the specifications.
 This change is to save development time.
+Note that getting models to work with the random rotation and scaling is really hard.
+To work with scaling and y-axis rotation, they have to lie with the plane of x=0, z=0 cutting through the model.
+Otherwise the random movements make them fly everywhere.
+Rotations in x and z-axes are even more difficult.
+The model must contain the point {0,0,0} inside it.
+I'm too lazy to perfect each model like that, and I only plan on using y-axis rotations anyways, so I've disabled them.

 #TODO
 ###Tuesday